 When the minimum wage falls short, women pay the price.
 Why?
 Because women represent more than six in ten minimum wage workers across the country, and close to three-quarters of minimum wage workers in some states.
 Today, the federal minimum wage is just $7.25 per hour, and full-time earnings of $14,500 a year leave a family of three thousands of dollars below the federal poverty line.
 Twenty-nine states and the District of Columbia currently have minimum wages above the federal level, but in most states, the minimum wage still leaves a full-time worker with two children near or below the poverty level.

 Click on a state below to see its statewide minimum wage and tipped minimum wage, plus the share of minimum wage workers who are women.

-Raising the federal minimum wage—and eliminating the lower minimum cash wage for tipped workers —is essential to help millions of workers across the country support themselves and their families.
-And because women are the majority of workers who would get a raise, increasing the minimum wage would also help close the wage gap.
+Raising the federal minimum wage—and ensuring that tipped workers are entitled to this wage before tips—is essential to help millions of working women across the country support themselves and their families.
+And because women are the majority of workers who would get a raise, increasing the minimum wage would also help close the gender wage gap.

-Minimum wages: U.S. Department of Labor, Minimum Wage Laws in the States, January 1, 2016.
+Minimum wages: U.S. Department of Labor, Minimum Wage Laws in the States, July 1, 2018.

-Tipped minimum wages: U.S. Department of Labor, Minimum Wages for Tipped Employees, January 1, 2016.
+Tipped minimum wages: U.S. Department of Labor, Minimum Wages for Tipped Employees, July 1, 2018.

-Note on local minimum wage rates: Some sub-state localities have adopted minimum wages above their state minimum wage.
+Note on local minimum wage rates: Some sub-state localities have adopted minimum wages above their state minimum wage, and some state minimum wage laws (e.g., Oregon and New York) provide for minimum wage rates in specified metropolitan areas that vary from the statewide base wage.
 For more detail on local minimum wage rates, see the Economic Policy Institute’s Minimum Wage Tracker.